apishore/experiment-qa/README.md

 ## How to add more tests for my UI?

 - Login to any AI system
-- Give a sample of test plan
+- Upload sample test plan with well defined subjects, actions and checks
-- Ask to generate test plan for certain cases
+- Ask to create execution flow by proper prompt
-- Copy generated test plan to the google sheet
+- Copy execution flow to the google sheet
 - Fix obvious mistakes, add new actions and checks if required
 - Add support of new actions and checks into the code generator
 - Generate tests and run them